Győr Station Lives in the 50s

 Plenty of Hungarian ones though!
 This was my decrepit old train- the intercity express from Vienna to Budapest (stopping at Győr).
 It had compartments with sliding doors still.

 Győr station is really quite stylish in a 1950s way.
 I took most of these photos while I was waiting around bored for my delayed train back to Austria.
-All the bases covered here.
-Hungarian landscapes, dinner, and tractors.
+It was also a great place to do field recording.

 Memorial to the people who were deported from this station to concentration camps.
 Hungary had their own home-grown Franco style dictator, Admiral Horthy.
 Hungary being situated between Germany and the USSR, he had to pick an alliance, and chose Hitler.
 Despite being extremely anti-Semitic, Horthy drew the line at sending people to the camps and was stalling for time.
 When Hitler got word in the summer of 1944 that Horthy was trying to arrange a peace deal with Stalin and de-escalate the war, he invaded and installed the local ultra-fascist nuts, the Arrow Cross party in power, and within a month a huge amount of people were shipped to Auschwitz.
 More info here.